 Accessibility

 Vitlycke Museum is also the visitor centre for the Tanum rock carvings, a World Heritage Site.
 To see the rock carvings in the Tanum World Heritage area, visitors must travel to various outdoor locations themselves.
+This section is about the accessibility at Vitlycke Museum.
+It also informs about which rock carving sites are best adapted for accessibility.

 Visiting Vitlycke Museum